sawmon71293/oldPhonePad/README.md

 # 📖 Old Phone Pad <a name="about-project"></a>

-**Old Phone Pad** s a C# program that converts number inputs into characters like on an old mobile keypad.
+**Old Phone Pad** is a C# program that converts number inputs into characters like on an old mobile keypad.
 Press # to submit the text and \* to delete the last character.

 ## 🛠 Built With <a name="built-with"></a>